cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 # Registering discounted ticket sales

-This guide illustrates how to register an UiTPAS discounted ticket sale, from requesting possisble tariffs, to registering the ticket sale and even canceling it if needed.
+This guide illustrates how to register an UiTPAS discounted ticket sale, from requesting possisble tariffs to registering the ticket sale and even canceling it if needed.

 <!-- theme: warning -->